 The Refuge Project will be helping by providing a home base where veterans can integrate with humanitarian aid and disaster responders who are also motivated people with the drive to go into the most challenging situations on earth and work for the good of others.
 This group and mission aligns perfectly with the drive to find solutions and act that inspires so many veterans.

-We are working with Darrin Coldiron from Veterans Community Response and several VA clinicians who are open to referring veterans to us who would like to transition into working/volunteering on humanitarian and disaster aid projects.
+We are working with Christina Ryan LCSW and other clinicians to structure our assistance and refer veterans to us who would like to transition into working/volunteering on humanitarian and disaster aid projects.
 The clinicians are also willing to provide support for Veterans placed into the program.
-Darrin leads retreats for combat veterans to help with PTSD management.
-He is working with several vets who are having difficulty with coming home from combat deployment and he is looking to help them transition into disaster response.

 Veterans are a valuable group in humanitarian aid, from the skills military training brings to the community to the drive to go into challenging situations and work for the people effected by them.
 In the U.S.A. we have been losing on average 20 veterans a day to suicide.
 If this crisis can be helped by working with our group and is also adding to the skilled population of humanitarian responders then we are dedicated to making it happen.